 I also realized that the time was right for me to take CoutureLab’s holding company to another level and mentor other entrepreneurs by providing my expertise and advice to a range of e-commerce companies with disruptive ideas.
 I believe that if founders have a unique idea that they are passionate about, and their vision is integral to their lives, they can create brilliantly successful companies.
 This can only occur when they have the right partners, team, investors, and board of directors.
 When these factors combine, you can create a "magical serendipity" of events, where the impossible becomes possible.
 As much as some people may think it is "just luck", results happen only after a great deal of work has been put into the vision and goal.

 To me, these great companies exist to inspire other people to follow their own path as entrepreneurs and emulate success.
-This is the new economy; an economy that supports disruptive ideas; and whether you succeed or fail does not matter.
+This is the new economy; an economy that supports creativity and disruptive ideas; and whether you succeed or fail does not matter.
 The important thing is to inspire people to try.
 After 20 years of supporting start-ups, I know good disruptive ideas never die, even if their original companies and founders fail.
-Fortunately, there will always be someone else who will be inspired by these companies and founders, and will succeed.
+Fortunately, there will always be someone else who will be inspired by these companies and their founders, and will succeed.
 In this way, the hard work and passion of the founders always pays forward.

 Founding CoutureLab has helped me grow personally and professionally.
 It fulfilled, more than ever, a personal need to have a bigger impact on the new economy with my limited time and resources.
 Only risk allows you and the people you support to grow.

 I believe that each company in which I have invested has the potential to achieve great success in its own unique way.
 These companies also uphold the philosophies, vision and principles upon which CoutureLab.com was founded.
-CoutureLab will now serve exclusively as a holding company, and later this year, as a blog, that will represent my investments and the people I believe have disruptive ideas.
+CoutureLab will now serve exclusively as a holding company, and later this year, as a blog and communication platform, that will represent my investments and the people I believe have disruptive ideas.
 This will inspire creativity and originality in others to be unique.
 I will also dedicate more time to mentor and support entrepreneurs and companies that I admire, and that constantly come to me for advice, even if I do not invest in them directly.

 Thank you for accompanying me on the CoutureLab journey.
 I look forward to sharing new and exciting developments with you in the near future.